davidmoten/rxjava2-http/README.md

     .rebatchRequests(128); // necessary to enable backpressure over the network without blocking calls
 ```

-Note that if you need proxy authentication as well then use:
+Note that if you need proxy authentication as well then use System properties or set an `Authenticator`:

 ```java
 Authenticator authenticator = new Authenticator() {